Bober Tea and Mochi Dough in Carmel reopens under new ownership

 After being closed for nearly two months, Bober Tea and Mochi Dough on Carmel’s Main Street reopened under new ownership July 27.
 The shop, originally owned by Irene and Dave Tang, closed after Dave Tang beat bone marrow cancer earlier this year and the couple decided to focus their resources on another business they own.

 Bober Tea and Mochi Dough is now owned by married couple Hari and Aparna Prasad.
 Both are engineers by trade and frequented the shop when it was owned by the Tangs.
-The Pradas were interested in trying out a new profession and decided owning a business was the right direction to take.
+The Prasads were interested in trying out a new profession and decided owning a business was the right direction to take.
 Both Aparna and Hari Prasad continue to work as engineers in addition to owning the donut shop.

 “We were looking for something new to try out,” Aparna Prasad said.
 “Mochi donuts is something that we absolutely love, and also boba tea.
 We used to be a regular customer at the Mochi Carmel.
 The old owner had to close it temporarily due to some health issues, and that is when they closed it.
 We were really sad; it was one of our favorite places.
 That’s how it all started.”